Valiant (film): Animation

 The film, on a tight budget and with a relatively small group of animators, was created in 106 weeks, in what The Times described as "a piece of guerrilla film-making" in comparison to the other CGI animated films created by major studios.
 At least 5 computer animators worked together for every scene of the 76-minute film, working on effects such as color, movement and shading.
-As a result of the low number of animators, some critics called the film's animation "amateurish-looking".
-However, other reviewers stated that the film was "nicely animated".
+As a result of the low number of animators, some critics called the film's animation "amateurish-looking", but other reviewers stated that the film was "nicely animated".

-Tom Jacomb, line producer for Vanguard Animation, stated that the biggest difficulties whilst making the film was the detail required for the birds' feathers.
+Tom Jacomb, line producer for Vanguard Animation, said that the biggest difficulties whilst making the film was the detail required for the birds' feathers.
 He stated that "most — no, all — our problems were feathers", and described them as a "misery in computer animation".
 Director Gary Chapman insisted that each bird must look distinctive, and as a result, the pigeons came in various colors, including beige, blue, yellow, red and grey.
 He also requested that each bird be dressed in clothing, and clothing accessories appear throughout the film on characters, usually hats, belts, and military medals and, in the case of the villainous Von Talon, a black leather cape.
 However, before Valiant, Bugsy, Lofty Thaddeus Worthington, Tailfeather, Toughwood complete their military training, they appear entirely clothes-free, equipped with no military regalia.

-C.O.R.E. also did animation work on the film.
+C.O.R.E.
+Digital Pictures also provided animation work on the film.

 Casting

-In December 2003, Ewan McGregor joined the cast along with Ben Kingsley, Jim Broadbent, Rupert Everett, Hugh Laurie, John Hurt and Ricky Gervais.
+By December 2003, Ewan McGregor joined the cast along with Ben Kingsley, Jim Broadbent, Rupert Everett, Hugh Laurie, John Hurt and Ricky Gervais.
 In April 2004, John Cleese and Tim Curry joined in.
 Olivia Williams joined in the cast.
-Kingsley and Everett weren't heard in the film, Everett was likely busy filming on Shrek 2.
+Kingsley and Everett later dropped out of the film.

+Distribution

+In 2002, the Walt Disney Studios signed a four-picture deal with Vanguard, with Valiant being the first under the deal.
+The deal would allow Disney to secure North American distribution and home video rights to the film, and worldwide licensing rights.